-Our Top Tips on Flying with Children
+Our Top Tips for Flying with Kids

 I remember being a bundle of nerves the first time we took our 4-month-old on a flight to Cape Town.
 Being quite the seasoned ‘without kids’ traveller, I had visions of being THAT mom, you know, the one with the inconsolable baby screaming loudly - the one who gets all the dirty looks.
 I was almost fanatical in my research, trying to soak up every single tip there could possibly be on flying with a baby (and later a toddler) and on the day, I was very prepared: checklists, checklists for checklists, extra bottles, toys, dummies, clothes, in short: everything you could think of, we had it.
 And then I realised, it was actually not that bad.
 The flight attendants were super helpful, our co-travellers were friendly and understanding and the trip was almost, dare I say it, EASY.